-The Tokenizer has been around since the beginning of 2019.
+The Tokenizer has been around for almost three years now.
 Since the launch, we have focused on asset tokenization and security tokens and have been careful not to dilute The Tokenizer’s profile.
 Specialisation, in our view, is crucial, and the tokenization industry is big and vibrant enough to keep us occupied for the years to come.

 By Michael Juul Rugaard, CEO & Co-Founder of The Tokenizer

 If you analyse what a non-fungible token really is, it becomes clear that it is probably the most fundamental kind of token, and you can argue that any tokenization of non-fungible assets starts here.
 It begins with the registration of the asset, with the creation of a digital, blockchain-based deed, or as William Entriken, the lead author of the ERC-721 NFT standard, points out, with a notarization, which is a process that has been around in different forms for the last 500 years.